Business Mgmt & Administration (BUS) at Wytheville Community College

 BUS 280 - Introduction to International Business

-Studies the problems, challenges, and opportunities which arise when business operations or organizations transcend national boundaries.
+Provides an introduction to the theoretical principles and practices of the global business environment.
 Examines the functions of international business in the economy, international and transnational marketing, production, and financial operations.

 3 credits